Class: SC.Observable

 Parameters:

-String|Hash key
+key String|Hash

 the key to change

-Object value
+value Object

 the value to change